CarlMelander/Parsley/README.md

 ## Installation and Setup

 1. **Prerequisites**:
-   - All Windows based machines should have Powershell by default.
-But, it must be said ensure PowerShell is installed and updated on your system.
+   - All Windows based machines should have Powershell by default, but its good to make sure it is installed and updated anyways.
-   - Do not change the file structure.
+   - Do not change the file structure, some functionalities are dependant on the modules.

 2. **File Structure**:
    ```